 These are costs incurred by a business in the process of earning revenue and achieve sales.
 The expenses can be depreciation, transportation, sales costs, rent, wages, salaries, telephone, etc.

-A profit that arises from events or transactions which are incidental to the business.
-Some of the profits can come from other than the primary operations, for example, selling a fixed asset, winning a court case might give an appreciation in the value of an asset and such profits are called incidental.
+A gain is a profit arising out of events or transactions which are incidental to the business.
+Some of the profits can come from other than the primary operations, for example, selling a fixed asset or a penalty being paid by the competitor for the claims.

 A discount can be a cash discount or a trade discount.
-When discount is given by the seller to the buyer as a deduction in the listed price of the commodity then it is called trade discount, for example, selling a unit at 20 rupees instead of 30 rupees (original price).
+I is the proportion or percentage of deduction announced by the seller against the actual per-unit price of a good, for example, selling a unit at 20 rupees instead of 30 rupees (original price).
 A deduction made on the amount of invoice allowed by the seller in return for immediate payment is cash discount.

-Its evidence (electronic or paper) in support of a transaction is known as a voucher.
-For example, cash memos, and invoices.
+It is the evidence (electronic or paper) in support of a transaction, for example, cash memos, and invoices.

-Withdrawal of funds or goods by the owner from the business account for his/her personal use is known as drawings.
-Drawings reduces the investment of the owners.
+Withdrawal of funds by the owner from the business account for his/her personal use is known as drawings.
+Drawings lessens the investment of the owners.

 Amount of goods procured by a business on credit or on cash for the purpose of use or sale.
-Purchase can be for trading or manufacturing purpose.
-For trading purposes, purchases are made for resealing.
-For manufacturing, raw materials are purchased, processed further into finished goods and then sold.
+Purchase can be made to resale or manufacture the products.
+For manufacturing, raw materials are purchased and processed further into finished goods before selling them.
 Purchases may be cash purchases or credit purchases.

 A person, country, or organization that owes money expecting a rate of interest from the borrower after a period of time.

-Creditors are persons or organizations that need to be paid by another enterprise an amount for providing the enterprise goods and services on credit.
+The outstandings that need to be paid by someone or a firm.
 The total amount standing to the favour of such persons and/or entities on the closing date are shown in the Balance Sheet as sundry creditors on the liabilities side.